vp-valentinpfeil/vp-valentinpfeil.github.io/content/publication/bachelor-seminar/index.md

   such as AMD SEV-SNP in High-Performance Computing (HPC) environments with a focus on Confidential Computing.
-It analyses potential benefits for protecting scientific workloads and sensitive data in cloud infrastructures, with emphasis on attestation mechanisms, data isolation, and workload integrity.
+It analyses potential benefits for protecting scientific workloads and sensitive data in cloud infrastructures, with emphasis on attestation mechanisms, data isolation and workload integrity.
 The work provides an early investigation of design trade-offs and forms the foundation for later thesis-level research.

 summary: >
-  Early evaluation of Confidential Computing in HPC using AMD SEV-SNP, with emphasis on attestation, workload protection, and design trade-offs in cloud-based research environments.
+  Early evaluation of Confidential Computing in HPC using AMD SEV-SNP, with emphasis on attestation, workload protection and design trade-offs in cloud-based research environments.

 tags:
   - Confidential Computing